jccuevas/cpp-docs.es-es/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parámetros

-`complexNum` El número complejo cuyo conjugado complejo que se va a devolver.
+*complexNum* el número complejo cuyo conjugado complejo que se va a devolver.

 ### <a name="return-value"></a>Valor devuelto